MokBomi/athena-docker/README.md

 # athena-docker

-Athena is a Quiz Web Application that automates the process of fetching questions from IndiaBIX, saving users valuable time.
-This web app allows users to input multiple URLs to answer questions in bulk.
-This version of the web app is designed for running within a Docker environment.
+Athena, named after the Greek goddess of wisdom, is a :star2: Quiz Web Application :star2: that automates fetching questions from IndiaBIX.
+By saving users' valuable time, the tool significantly enhances the process of skill enhancement.
+This version of the web app is primed for a Docker environment.

-## Instructions
+## :pushpin: Instructions

 ### Step 1: Install Docker

-Install Docker by visiting the [Docker website](https://www.docker.com/get-docker/) and following the instructions provided for your specific operating system.
-If you are running a lower version of the operating system that does not support Docker Desktop, consider using [Docker Toolbox](https://docs.docker.com/toolbox/toolbox_install/) instead.
+Visit the [Docker website](https://www.docker.com/get-docker/) and follow the guidelines particular to your OS for installing Docker.
+If your operating system version does not support Docker Desktop, you may consider using [Docker Toolbox](https://docs.docker.com/toolbox/toolbox_install/) instead.

 ### Step 2: Clone and Run

-After installing Docker, run the following commands in your terminal:
+After installing Docker, execute the following commands in your terminal:

 ```bash
 git clone <repository_URL>